Can an Employment Background Check Reveal Past Employers or Job History?

 Can you lie about your employment history?

 While it is possible to lie about employment history on a resumé or job application, that doesn't make it a smart idea.
 Employers want to know that they are hiring a qualified candidate but also want to hire someone they can trust.
 Even a minor lie on a resumé — such as an exaggerated job title — breaches that trust before it begins to form.
 A job history verification process can easily disprove lies on a resumé, making it particularly risky to be dishonest about past work.

 Employers can require job candidates to submit to a variety of pre-employment background checks, including employment history verifications.
 A hiring manager must first notify you of their intent to conduct a background check and get your express written permission to proceed with the check.

 These requirements are stipulated in the Fair Credit Reporting Act (FCRA), and failure to comply can leave employers vulnerable to lawsuits.
-However, if a prospective employer asks you to approve a work history check and you refuse, they can dismiss you from hiring consideration.
+However, if a prospective employer asks you to approve an employment background check and you refuse, they may dismiss you from hiring consideration.

 About Michael Klazema The author